nunnyr/zesty/README.md

 ### About

 Zesty is a react responsive photo gallery app.
-It renders images and produces a loading bar with slower wifi connection.

 ### Features
 Users are able to see a caption for which image they are on as they click through.